cvp1/ranch-fire-alert/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Emergency Use Disclaimer

+⚠️ **Important**: This app is designed to supplement, not replace, official emergency communication channels.
+Always follow local emergency services guidance and have backup communication methods available.

+For actual emergencies, call 911 immediately.

 ## 🆘 Support

 If you encounter issues:

-1. Check the troubleshooting section in the setup guide
+1. Check the troubleshooting section above
-2. Verify Firebase configuration and VAPID keys
+2. Verify your configuration files
-3. Ensure HTTPS is properly configured
-4. Check browser console for JavaScript errors
+3. Check browser console for JavaScript errors
+4. Review server logs for backend errors
 5. Open an issue on GitHub with detailed error information

-## 📞 Emergency Use Disclaimer

-This app is designed to supplement, not replace, official emergency communication channels.
-Always follow local emergency services guidance and have backup communication methods available.
+### Admin Access
+- **Email**: admin@ranch.local
+- **Password**: admin123
+- **Features**: Send alerts, view statistics, manage system

 ---

-**Built with ❤️ for rural communities and ranch safety**
+**Built with ❤️ for the Dragoon Mountain Ranch community and rural ranch safety**

+### Recent Updates
+- ✅ Simplified to single ranch (Dragoon Mountain Ranch)
+- ✅ Enhanced user authentication system
+- ✅ Fixed SQLAlchemy 2.0+ compatibility
+- ✅ Added Firebase service worker support
+- ✅ Improved error handling and validation
+- ✅ Added Docker support for easy deployment
+- ✅ Enhanced livestock coordination features